zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Our goal is to find a similar expression for the case when the volume contains particles.

 We begin by constructing a virtual surface that is both centered at the particle and is sufficiently large to be located in its radiation zone.
-The scattered fields are then given by Equation 15.6:
+The scattered fields are then given by Equations 15.6-15.?:

 $$ \tag{16.10}
 \begin{aligned}